orientechnologies/orientdb-docs/Database-Encryption.md

 db.command(new OCommandSQL("alter cluster Salary compression aes-encrypted")).execute();
 ```

 Note that the key is the same for the entire database.
-You cannot use diferent keys per cluster.
-If the compression/encryption seting is applied on an non empty clususter, then an error will be raised.
+You cannot use different keys per cluster.
+If the compression/encryption setting is applied on an non empty cluster, then an error is raised.

-## Open a encrypted database
+## Open an encrypted database

-Since the encryption setting are stored with the database, it's not necessary to speciy the encryption algorithm at open time, but only the encryption key.
+Since the encryption setting are stored with the database, it's not necessary to specify the encryption algorithm at open time, but only the encryption key.
 Example:

 ```java
 db.setProperty(OGlobalConfiguration.STORAGE_COMPRESSION_OPTIONS.getKey(), "T1JJRU5UREJfSVNfQ09PTA==");